Hybrid Outsourcing: The Ultimate Guide

 CuriosityStream: Integrating Onsite and Offshore Teams

 CuriosityStream is a company that provides video-on-demand streaming services.
-Curiositystream made the decision to try outsourcing after noticing the growth of its competitors thanks to outsourcing.
+They tried outsourcing after noticing the growth of its competitors thanks to outsourcing.
 CuriosityStream hired programmers to create new features for its streaming service.
 This led to an increase in the number of hours watched through its service as well as a reduction in operating costs.
 CuriosityStream’s CTO, Andre Silva, saw the benefits of outsourcing and recommends integrating offshore teams with in-house teams for maximum benefit (Unity-Connect).

 Hybrid Outsourcing FAQ